tylernewnoise/SORT_OF/README.md

 ### Usage

-Functionality is written in a single header file for simple usage in other projects, just import the header with :
+Functionality is written in a single header file for simple usage in other projects, just import the header with:
 ```C++
 #import sort_of.h

 ```
-Detections and the and the corresponding image have to be passed as a ``struct DetectionsAndImg{}`` which is defined as:
+Detections and the corresponding image have to be passed as a ``struct DetectionsAndImg{}`` which is defined as:
 ```c++
 struct DetectionsAndImg {